koprty/Wolf-e/README.md

 ## Todos
 - FRONTEND - lise for nav bar
 - Insert items into shopping cart - lisa / arjun (editing your baby sorry)
-  - keep both submit review form and insert items form on item page - done (lisa)
   - handle actually inserting items into the shopping cart - done (arjun?)
   - remove the shopping cart row in SQL created when you log in (no need for it, just display an empty shopping cart [logged in] or error [logged out]) - done (arjun?)
   - have shopping cart properly display items - done (arjun?)
   - customer object / item object for customerid / itemid?

-  - Check for duplicate items in shopping cart - lisa
+- Make sure quantity om cart is not exceeding the max quantity of item

-- Shopping Cart Profile - lisa
+- Shopping Cart Profile
     - Delete Item
     - Edit quantity